focofofo.com / FAQ / Inventory / Opinion / Resources / Water / Calendar / Mistakes I've made / Goals / Climate change / Build your own food forest!

 Fort Collins drinking water comes from two sources: the Colorado-Big Thompson Project, and the Cache la Poudre River Basin.
 Although water is abundant on earth, the vast majority is sea water or otherwise undrinkable.
 The percent of water on earth that is clean, obtainable, and drinkable is vanishingly small, less than 1%.
 The population of Northern Colorado is expected to double in the coming decades while simultaneously desertifying.
 And given that turning river water into drinking water typically emits a lot of carbon, it's a moral imperative to conserve water.

-The Northern Colorado Front Range averages 16" of rain per year.
-This rainfall is sufficient IF there's an effort to build healthy soil, to plant locally-appropriate plants and trees, and to do proper mulching and water management.
+The Northern Colorado Front Range averages 16" of precipitation (11" rain plus 5" snowmelt) per year.
+This water is sufficient for single family homes with gardens IF there's an effort to build healthy soil, to plant locally-appropriate plants and trees, and to do proper mulching and water management.
+In other words, our precipitation alone can provide all our water needs if only we use it responsibly.

 Healthy Soil